MSV Botnica: Estonia (2012–present)

 On 24 October 2012, the Port of Tallinn purchased Botnica for 50 million euro to replace the 1963-built Tarmo.
 According to Arctia Shipping, the newest state-owned icebreaker was sold because the company has been unable to find profitable long-term charters for the multipurpose vessel.
 Botnica changed her port of registry to Estonia on 28 November 2012.
 Botnica has been contracted to provide icebreaking services in the Gulf of Finland until 20 April 2032.

 The operator of Botnica is TS Shipping Ltd. Botnica is operated as a multipurpose icebreaker.
-In 2013 Botnica was involved in air diving works in the North Sea renewables sector, and in 2014 it was supporting a drilling campaign in Kara Sea conducting ice management, accommodation, and ROV duties.
+In 2013 Botnica was involved in air diving works in the North Sea renewables sector, and in 2014 she was supporting a drilling campaign in Kara Sea conducting ice management, accommodation, and ROV duties.

 In 2018, Botnica was chartered to Baffinland Iron Mines to support iron ore shipments from Milne Inlet by escorting Panamax type bulk carriers and providing ice monitoring, pollution monitoring, and emergency services between July and end of October each year.
 The contract had an option for summers 2019–2022, all of which were utilized.
 During the 2021 season, Botnica also supported various surface and underwater surveys.
 In December 2023, Baffinland Iron Mines called options to extend the five-year framework agreement to cover the 2023 shipping season and to shorten the charter.

 In June 2023, Botnica was chartered by Equinor for 40 days with a 10-day extension option to support offshore wind farm maintenance work in the United Kingdom.
 However, due to technical challenges the charter was terminated prematurely on 3 July.
 Shortly afterwards, BP chartered Botnica as a service operation vessel for the company's normally unmanned installation at the Mungo field from 7 August until 3 September.
 Afterwards, Botnica departed for Canada for the rest of the summer season.

 In 2024, Botnica will be again chartered by BP from May to July with option to extend the charter until 5 August.
 The charter with Baffinland has also been extended to cover the period between 2024 and 2028 with minimum 60-day charter period from September until December each year.
 However, in February 2025 Baffinland decided to waive the call option for the 2025 season as the mining company will focus on developing the Steensby Inlet railway project.
+The call option for the 2026 season was waived for the same reason in January 2026.

 In September 2025, Botnica was chartered by Atlantic Towing to support the salvage operation of the Dutch-flagged freighter Thamesborg that ran aground on the Northwest Passage on 6 September.

+In the summer of 2026, Botnica was chartered by Offshore-Tech Sweden to support diving operations in the North Sea for up to 26 days.
+In September 2026, Botnica was awarded a 30-day charter as an accommodation vessel in the North Sea by Aibel Seatrium Consortium ANS.

+In May 2027, Botnica will be chartered to support single buoy mooring changeover operation in South Africa.